 What services does NDIS provide?

 NDIS (National Disability Insurance Scheme) was established in 2013 as a universal program for people with disabilities.
-People with disabilities can benefit from a range of support services under the NDIS.
+People with disabilities can benefit from various support services under the NDIS.
 In addition to finding and retaining a job, financial assistance, health care, and housing are available.

 Several types of NDIS support are available to individuals with disabilities, no matter how long they’ve lived with those disabilities.
 This program offers a variety of products and services, including: